Influence of fake news in Twitter during the 2016 US presidential election: Results

 \subsection{News spreading in Twitter}

-To characterize the spreading of news in Twitter we analyze all the tweets in our dataset that contained at least one URL (Uniform Resource Locator, i.e. web addresses) linking to a website outside of Twitter.
+To characterize the spreading of news in Twitter we analyze all the tweets in our dataset that contained at least one URL (Uniform Resource Locator, i.e. web address) linking to a website outside of Twitter.
 We first separate URL in two main categories based on the websites they link to: websites containing misinformation and traditional, fact-based, news outlets.
 We use the term traditional in the sense that news outlets in this category follow the traditional rules of fact-based journalism and therefore also include recently created news outlets (e.g. \url{vox.com}).

-Classifying outlets as spreading misinformation or reliable information is inherently subject to a level of subjectivity and imprecision that should be kept in mind when interpreting our results.
+Classifying news outlets as spreading misinformation or real information is a matter of individual judgment and opinion, and subject to imprecision and controversy.
 We include a finer classification of news outlets spreading misinformation in two sub-categories: \textit{fake news} and \textit{extremely biased news}.
-We base our classification of misinformation websites on a curated list of fake, false, conspiratorial, and misleading news websites compiled by a research team of Merrimack College, USA, freely available at \url{www.opensources.co}.
-Fake news websites are websites that have been flagged as spreading fabricated news or conspiracy theories by several fact-checking groups.
-Extremely biased websites include more controversial websites that do not necessarily publish fabricated information but ``distort facts and may rely on propaganda, decontextualized information, or opinions distorted as facts'' (see \url{www.opensources.co}).
-Opensources.co classify websites by analyzing several aspects, such as if they try to imitate existing reliable websites, if they were flagged by fact-checking groups (\url{www.snopes.com}, \url{www.hoax-slayer.net} or \url{www.factcheck.org}), or by analyzing the sources cited in articles (the full explanation of their methods is available at \url{www.opensources.co}).
-More details about our classification of websites spreading misinformation is available in the Methods section.\\
+Fake news websites are websites that have been flagged as consistently spreading fabricated news or conspiracy theories by several fact-checking groups.
+Extremely biased websites include more controversial websites that not necessarily publish fabricated information but distort facts and may rely on propaganda, decontextualized information, or opinions distorted as facts.
+We base our classification of misinformation websites on a curated list of websites which, in the judgment of a media and communication research team headed by a researcher of Merrimack College, USA, are either fake, false, conspiratorial or misleading (see Methods).
+They classify websites by analyzing several aspects, such as if they try to imitate existing reliable websites, if they were flagged by fact-checking groups (e.g. \texttt{snopes.com}, \texttt{hoax-slayer.com} and \texttt{factcheck.org}), or by analyzing the sources cited in articles (the full explanation of their methods is available at \url{www.opensources.co}). { We discard insignificant outlets accumulating less then one percent of the total number of tweets in their category.
+We classify the remaining websites in the extremely biased category according to their political orientation by manually checking the bias report of each websites on \url{www.allsides.com} and \url{mediabiasfactcheck.com}.
+Details about our classification of websites spreading misinformation is available in the Methods section.\\